Grammarly Home

 • AI detection isn’t foolproof—false positives and negatives are possible.

-• For reliable results, combine AI detection with tools like Grammarly Authorship and plagiarism detection.
+• As a best practice, combine AI detection with tools like Grammarly Authorship and plagiarism detection.

 With AI-generated content becoming more and more common, you might wonder how to determine if something was written by a human or AI.
 Educators and professionals in content moderation and publishing often turn to AI detectors to help determine whether text was generated by artificial intelligence.
 These digital tools analyze writing style, structure, and patterns to estimate the likelihood of AI involvement.